xt8534/layer-register-log/README.md

 # layer-register-log
 Library or Layer that contains two functions:
  --`sensorizeLambdasRequest()`main function to sensorize lambdas request.
---`collectLambdasExternalInvocation()` support function to collect external invocation information and  add it to the function  sensorizeLambdasRequest().
+--`collectLambdaExternalInvocationData()` support function to collect external invocation data and  add it to the function  sensorizeLambdasRequest().
 ## Usage
 ```
 const registerLog = require('../registerLog');